zz85/nwc-viewer/README.md

 - interpreter, that make sense of the notation objects
 - musical notation rendering, using canvas and smufl font
 - simple lilypond code exporter

-## NWC File Format
-I wrote a nwc parser/converter back in 2005 [nwc2ly.py](https://github.com/zz85/nwc2ly.py) using the "french cafe approach".
-The decoder used here was initially a port of the python version with additions to support versions 2.7 and nwctext.

-## Music Notation Rendering
-Although the purpose of this project is not solely music notation, my intention is to build a simple, basic but functional renderer for my own education purposes.
-Perhaps parts of it can be repurpose if there are intentions to extend the functionality of it.

 ## Progress